 Here is how ChordWeaver efficiently guides you through the composition process.
 You choose your starting chord, and ChordWeaver instantly shows you and lets you listen to multiple resolutions to that chord, traditional ones and more creative, unusual ones.

-ChordWeaver seamlessly guides you to multiple possible chord options (some you will be familiar with and others you will not have considered), lets you listen to your work in progress, offers the option to transpose up or down and allows you to save your final product as a .chords file or export it as a .mid file.
+ChordWeaver seamlessly guides you to multiple possible chord options (some you will be familiar with and others you will not have considered), lets you listen to your work in progress, offers the option to transpose up or down and allows you to save your final product as a .chords file or .mid file and export or share it.

-There are different ways of working with the app: you can establish the harmonic frame for your work completely, then add your melodic components later, as I show in tutorials 2 and 3.
-Or you can take a more gradual approach and add melodic elements as you go.
+There are different ways of working with the app: you can establish the harmonic frame for your work completely, then add your melodic components later or you can take a more gradual approach and add melodic elements as you go.